NEWS: Follow this link for information to help protect you from a housing scam.

 ask any guests to be quiet when they leave, and not slam house or car doors.
 If possible, ask taxis to pick up and drop off on a main road away from where people might be sleeping

 if you live in a terraced or semi-detached house, remember that most of these have very poor sound insulation so try not to slam doors, shout or play loud music in your room

 avoid shouting, drinking or playing football in the street, or behaving in any way that might cause offence

 if you have a car, be considerate about parking.
 Elderly or disabled neighbours and those with small children may need to park close to their own house

 keep your garden and the area around your house tidy and rubbish free.
 Use the local recycling facilities – try not to collect bottles and other rubbish in your front garden.
 A house that looks run down attracts criminal activity, and rubbish may entice rats and other vermin.

 Remember that the University's Disciplinary Regulations also applies to behaviour off-campus.
 The University works very closely with the police and the local Environmental Health and Neighbourhood Warden Teams to try to resolve community disputes involving students.
 Serious or persistent breaches may lead to prosecution and/or UEA disciplinary penalties.

 Don't forget that if you feel that you are the victim of your neighbour's behaviour, we will also support you in finding a resolution.

-A financial adviser in the Student Support Service for advice on budgeting or any of the other financial issues mentioned in this leaflet.
+A financial adviser in Student Services for advice on budgeting or any of the other financial issues mentioned in this leaflet.
 Appointments available between 10.00 and 15.00, email firstname.lastname@example.org or tel.
 01603 593290 or 593184.
 Financial adviser appointments take place in Student Services (Student Life) in LSB 0.20.

 An advice worker in Home Run in Union House for advice on house hunting, to go through a contract before signing or if the landlord does not return your deposit.
 Drop in, email email@example.com or tel.
 01603 592505